VenkatsaaiS/MySeleniumProject/README.md

 # MySeleniumProject
-This is my selenium project with implementing all the automation concepts with page object model desing pattern along with API integration.
+This is my selenium project with implementing all the automation concepts with page object model design pattern along with API integration.